 I went out for a run.

 I stepped out into the evening air of Vilnius and felt the fresh summer breeze drifting by.
 With my shadow stretching in front of me, I saw a school stadium approaching, covered in tiny rocks.
-I took a breath deep into my lungs until they were filled to the brim.
-After my two years in Beijing, the only thing I wanted to do was to breathe in, sip air into my lungs, and breathe out, enjoying myself in the cheering freshness of the air.
+I breathed deeply into my lungs until they were filled to the brim.
+After my two years in Beijing, I only wanted to breathe in, sip air into my lungs, and breathe out, enjoying myself in the cheering freshness of the air.

 Little by little gained momentum and before I knew it I completed my first circuit.
 Halfway into the second circuit, I saw a snail on the running track and a red Coca-Cola cap lying sideways.
 Although there was grass just a step away, the snail was slowly making her way across the track with her delicate tentacles sticking out.
 She looked just like me: on her evening mission to go for a run to vent thoughts and feelings.
 I thought to myself that this was not typical of snails...
 But who knows...?
 After I finished a dozen circuits I noticed that the snail had moved forward one meter and still looked agile.
 After completing twenty circuits I told myself to stop and, as I approached my fellow runner, I looked with admiration at the distance of nearly two meters she had “run”.

 On my way home I was overtaken by a sense of joy.

 I did not feel alone.
 I thought to myself that it would be great to meet my fellow runner again the next day and go for a run together.